lackdaz/cv_find_pupil_centroid/README.md

 1. Step-by-step intructions on how to run/deploy the program (README/markdown/.txt/)
 1. A written explanation of your image processing strategy
-1. A utility to pause/play the frame to facilitate review.
+1. Controls to pause/play the frame to facilitate review.
+1. Clear annotation of centroid and pupil on frames.
 1. Type-checked, [clean and refactored code](https://refactoring.guru/refactoring/smells).
 Any improper formatting will be **heavily penalised**.

 ### Bonus

-1. Dockerize / package your solution.
+1. Dockerising / packaging of your solution.
 1. A double-frame view to help visualise the image processing layers.
+1. Controls to yield next frame
+1. Useful image annotations

 ## Video Samples

 ---

 1. Download the dataset by running:
+`chmod +x get_videos.sh`
+and
 `get_videos.sh` (MacOSX, Linux only) or
 [https://tinyurl.com/tmc-cv2-challenge](https://tinyurl.com/tmc-cv2-challenge)